 "In a lot of buildings, you see energy consumption is a lot higher because the standard is calibrated for men's body heat production," explained Kingma to the New York Times.
 "If you have a more accurate view of the thermal demand of the people inside, then you can design the building so that you are wasting a lot less energy, and that means the carbon dioxide emission is less."

 The original formula for indoor climate regulation standards was created in the 1960s.
 One key number in that thermal comfort model is the metabolic rate of a human.
 Who is the base model used to represent all human needs?
 A 40-year-old man who weighs 154 pounds.

 In the 1960s, this model might have made more sense.
 According to the United States Census Bureau, in 1967 there were only 14.8 million full-time females in the workplace compared to 36.6 million men.
 By 2009, the number of full-time female workers had increased to 43.2 million, making up a huge percentage of the workforce.

 As women tend to be smaller than men and have a higher percentage of body fat, they have lower metabolic rates.
+In fact, according to a study published in the Journal of Applied Physiology, men have a metabolic rate that is about 23% higher than women's.
 Older people also tend to have lower metabolic rates.
 The study authors believe that in order to make work environments comfortable for both men and women, the formula should be adjusted to factor in the needs of both sexes and all ages.